-Following a detailed option appraisal by Innovate East Lothian Ltd and FES FM Ltd (contract partners for six of the county’s secondary schools), it has been agreed that a new timber structure will be put in place in affected parts of the building, to support the existing roof.
+Following a detailed option appraisal by Innovate East Lothian Ltd and FES FM Ltd (contract partners for six of the county’s secondary schools), it was agreed that a new timber structure would put in place in affected parts of the building, to support the existing roof.
 This option will result in the RAAC becoming a non-structural component of the roof fabric with the roof fully supported by the new wooden structure.

-This will provide a long term technical solution and it is anticipated all affected learning spaces will be back in use with phased re-commissioning up to February 2024.
+This will provide a long term technical solution with all affected learning spaces coming back into use with phased re-commissioning, which is underway.
 It also provides a technical solution enabling the school to remain open, minimising disruption to learning and teaching.
-Read more about this.
+Read the latest update.

-Survey work has established that RAAC is present in the dining hall at Ross High School, Tranent.
-While it remains the case that the RAAC is in a better condition than buildings elsewhere, we have been advised that work will be required to improve the bearing of the RAAC panels.
-Therefore, as a temporary and precautionary measure, the dining hall is being taken out of immediate use, with temporary arrangements put in place for school lunches.
+Survey work established that RAAC is present in the dining hall at Ross High School, Tranent.
+While the RAAC is in a better condition than buildings elsewhere, we were advised that work was required to improve the bearing of the RAAC panels.
+Therefore, as a temporary and precautionary measure, the dining hall was taken out of immediate use, with temporary arrangements put in place for school lunches.
 The dining hall will re-open as soon as possible.

 Survey work has confirmed that RAAC is not present in any other East Lothian Council school buildings.